saicharan2804/forty-jekyll-theme/generic.md

 ---
 layout: post
-title: Generic
+title: Perspective
-description: Lorem ipsum dolor est
+description: The only thing worse than being blind is having sight but no vision
 image: assets/images/pic11.jpg
 nav-menu: true
 ---